eugenijusr/flot.multihighlight/README.md

 	});

 This code can be executed after drawing the plots linking them all together.
 It is rather manual I know, but that's because flot plugin can deal with only one plot at a time so it has to be done externally.
-Unless someone comes up with a better solution.
+Until someone comes up with a better solution that is.

 ### Events

 This plugin fires a couple of events.

 * multihighlighted(event, position, items).
 Fires when the data points are highlighted.
-Position is the pointer position within plot and items is an array of { serieIndex, dataIndex } objects.
+Position is the mouse pointer position within a plot and items is an array of { serieIndex, dataIndex } objects.
 * unmultihighlighted(event) - when the data points lose hover and are unhighlighted.

 When using linked plots events will fire for each plot separately.